Blood type personality theory: Discrimination

 Blood type harassment, called bura-hara (wasei-eigo: a portmanteau of blood and harassment), has been blamed for bullying of children in playgrounds, loss of job opportunities, and the end of relationships.

 Discrimination based on blood type has been reported in Japan and Korea.
 Examples include questions about blood types during job interviews despite government warnings against this, children being split up at school according to their blood type, a national softball team customizing training to fit each player's blood type, and companies giving work assignments according to employees' blood type.

-However, these examples are contested and deemed.
+However, these examples are contested and deemed apocryphal.
 Two counter-arguments are usually cited.
 Firstly, there have been no trials related to blood-type discrimination thus far.
 Secondly, most Japanese people do not think blood types determine their personalities, but rather affect them to some degree.